elanatframework/Code_behind/doc/use_cache.md

 <b>@RandomValue</b>
 ```

-After running the project, if you request the following path, the random answer will remain constant for 10 seconds.
+After running the project, if you request the following path, the random response will remain constant for 10 seconds.
 `example.com/random.aspx?value=true`

 Consequently, if you request the following paths, the cache will not be activated: